-In 2009, The American Council on Gift Annuities (ACGA) conducted its fourth national survey of charitable gift annuities in the last 16 years.
-From these surveys, confererence attendance, and ACGA membership, we believe that about 4,000 organizations are offering gift annuities.
-The gift annuity remains an immensely popular way of making a gift to charity while retaining a dependable stream of payments.
+In 2017, The American Council on Gift Annuities (ACGA) conducted its sixth national survey of charitable gift annuities in the last 24 years (“2017 Survey’).
+From these surveys, conference attendance, and ACGA membership, we believe that about 4,000 organizations are offering charitable gift annuities.
+The gift annuity remains an immensely popular way of making a gift to charity while retaining a dependable stream of payments for life.

-This is being done within the context of our mission:
+This assistance is provided within the context of our mission:

 The ACGA’s mission is to foster the success of charitable gift annuity programs at charities nationwide through promulgation of suggested maximum gift annuity rates, education, research, monitoring state regulations, advocacy, and other activities that promote good gifts for nonprofits and their donors.

 In furtherance of those efforts and ACGA’s mission, ACGA recommends the following best practices and encourages charitable organizations to utilize as many of them as possible.

 ESTABLISH THE PROGRAM PROPERLY

 Charities should identify and comply with the state regulatory requirements of their state of incorporation and of all other states where they intend to issue gift annuities.
 In general, state regulators assert their legal responsibility to protect the interests of residents of their state.
 ACGA believes that a charity issuing gift annuities is subject to the laws and regulations of the donor’s state of legal residence, as well as the laws and regulations of the state where the charity is incorporated.